RancoX/MouseMover/README.md

 # MouseMover
-A simple mouse mover for dedicated wfh souls
+A simple mouse mover for dedicated wfh souls.
 To use the script, make sure you have Python3 and pip installed

 - Set up environment and dependencies